-Written notice of claim must be given to Us within twelve (12) months after the occurrence or commencement of any loss covered by this Group Policy or as soon after that date as is reasonably possible.
-Notice given by or on behalf of the Covered Member or the beneficiary to Us at Our Claims Administration office address is shown on page 4, Important Information.
+Written notice of claim must be given to Us within twelve (12) months after the occurrence or commencement of any loss covered by this Group Policy or as soon as is reasonably possible.
+Notice given by or on behalf of the Member or the beneficiary to Us at Our Claims Administration office address is shown on page 4, Important Information.